-At Danske Bank, we restrict access to capital intended for activities that hinder the transition to a low-carbon economy.
-Our specific restrictions are defined in our position statements and they set clear expectations for, among other things, the worldwide phase-out of coal-fired energy production from our lending portfolios by 2030.
-Also defined are our restrictions on financing for oil and gas companies that continue to expand production into new fields, which is just one example of how our restrictions support the journey towards net zero.37 and transition objectives for the most carbon-intensive sectors, and access to financing from us is guided by adherence to these objectives.
+Although some of our financing can be earmarked for green or sustainable activities, a significant part of financing for our large corporate customers is used to finance the companies' overall activities and is not project-specific.
+We have therefore set clear indicators and transition objectives for the most carbon-intensive sectors, and access to financing from us is guided by adherence to these objectives.
 We want to support our customers in transitioning to net zero - particularly customers operating in carbon-intensive sectors - by providing them with financing.
 We want to support our customers in transitioning - especially those in carbon-intensive sectors - by providing them with financing, provided that we understand their transition pathway and that it is consistent with the science-based decarbonisation targets we have set.